monsoonmaelstrom/book2/book2.md

 The skin around Davy’s eyes tightens but he only nods, and they continue working in silence.

-The light I can see outside tells me we’ve crossed the threshold into late afternoon.
-And my mother and Davy are still working.
+The light I can see outside tells me we’ve crossed the threshold into late afternoon, and my mother and Davy are still working.
 I think the pain has lessened enough that I would no longer be screaming.
 I could probably even move if they would let me, but Alex’s magic is locking me in place.
 Liam too, I assume.

 Late afternoon is trending toward evening, and it no longer feels like I’m being burned alive when my mother waves Alex’s magic away and says to me, “You wanted this to be bidirectional, yes?”